Marwa-Khan/Micro_Services_Budget_Tracker/README.md

 docker run -d --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management
 ```

+## Deployment on Rahti
+All services are deployed on the Rahti cloud platform.
+Ensure you configure each service's deployment file to include environment variables for RabbitMQ and PostgreSQL connection details.

 ## Contributing
 Contributions are welcome!
 Feel free to fork this repository and submit a pull request.